open-campaign-logger/generator-library/GeneratorGuide.md

     },

 **Note**: If a metadata property is not necessary for a file, either leave that property out, or leave its value field empty.
-For example, if your table has no bugs, do not fill the *bugs* property with "none known".
+For example, if your table has no bugs, please _do not_ fill the *`bugs`* property with "none known".
 Just leave it empty.
 Keeping unnecessary fields empty makes it easier to automatically find tables that need debugging, for example.

 ### Table Properties in Detail

-#### Name
+#### `name`

     "name": "",

-#### Explanation
+#### `explanation`

     "explanation": "",

-#### Entries
+#### `entries`

-The *entries* property contains a list of the items in the table.
+The `entries` property contains a list of the items in the table.
 The whole of the list is enclosed in square brackets.

 Individual entries are written in quotes.
 Entries can be character strings from a single letter to an entire paragraph of text.